vitejs/vite/docs/guide/migration.md

   - [`commonjsOptions.strictRequires`](https://github.com/rollup/plugins/blob/master/packages/commonjs/README.md#strictrequires) is now `true` by default (was `'auto'` before).
 - [[#18243] chore(deps)!: migrate `fast-glob` to `tinyglobby`](https://github.com/vitejs/vite/pull/18243)
   - Range braces (`{01..03}` ⇒ `['01', '02', '03']`) and incremental braces (`{2..8..2}` ⇒ `['2', '4', '6', '8']`) are no longer supported in globs.
+- [[#18493] refactor!: remove fs.cachedChecks option](https://github.com/vitejs/vite/pull/18493)
+  - This opt-in optimization was removed due to edge cases when writing a file in a cached folder and immediately importing it.

 ## Migration from v4